 Our board has a standing audit committee, compensation committee, nominating and governance committee and strategy committee.
 Each committee operates under a charter that has been approved by our board.
 Each committee reviews its charter periodically and recommends any proposed revisions to our board for approval.
 The charters of the audit committee, the compensation committee and the nominating and governance committee can be accessed from the corporate governance page in the investor relations section of our website at http://ir.avid.com.
-Members of each committee are generally elected by our board upon recommendation from our nominating and governance committee.
-Committee meetings may be called by the chair of a committee or our chair.
-Each of the committees is authorized to retain independent legal, accounting and other advisors, and to approve compensation for their services.
+Members of each committee are generally appointed by our board upon recommendation from our nominating and governance committee.
+Committee meetings may be called by the chair of a committee or the chair of our board.
+Each committee is authorized to retain independent legal, accounting and other advisors, and to approve compensation for their services.